 Note that disabling conversation context propagation is absolutely not the same thing as ending the conversation.

-The conversationPropagation request parameter, or the tag may even be used to begin and end conversation, or begin a nested conversation.
+The conversationPropagation request parameter, or the tag may even be used to begin a conversation, end the current conversation, destroy the entire conversation stack, or begin a nested conversation.

 ''' <h:commandLink action="main" value="Exit">